openpharma/simaerep/README.md

 release](https://www.r-pkg.org/badges/version/simaerep)](https://CRAN.R-project.org/package=simaerep)
 <!-- badges: end -->

-Simulate adverse event reporting in clinical trials with the goal of detecting under-reporting sites.
+Simulate subject-level event reporting of clinical trial sites with the goal of detecting over- and under-reporting.

+Monitoring reporting rates of subject-level clinical events (e.g. adverse events, protocol deviations) reported by clinical trial sites is an important aspect of risk-based quality monitoring strategy.
+Sites that are under-reporting or over-reporting events can be detected using bootstrap simulations during which patients are redistributed between sites.
+Site-specific distributions of event reporting rates are generated that are used to assign probablilities to the observed reporting rates.

-Monitoring of Adverse Event (AE) reporting in clinical trials is important for patient safety.
-We use bootstrap-based simulation to assign an AE under-reporting probability to each site in a clinical trial.
-The method is inspired by the ‘infer’ R package and Allen Downey’s blog article: [“There is only one test!”](http://allendowney.blogspot.com/2011/05/there-is-only-one-test.html).
+The method is inspired by the ‘infer’ R package and Allen Downey’s blog
+article: [“There is only one
+test!”](http://allendowney.blogspot.com/2011/05/there-is-only-one-test.html).

 ## Installation